domeniko-gentner/labertasche/README.md

 In the project folder is a small javascript file.
 You will need to add this to Hugo.
 I suggest using Hugo's asset pipeline to integrate it into your site and merge it with your current javascript.
 One thing is important to know: this script only does the bare bones post request to the comment backend.
-Anything else must be done by yourself, such as messages about minimum length etc.
+Any frontend work must be done by yourself, such as messages about minimum length etc.
 But don't worry: The function is making use of a callback, where you can receive various messages with error codes and act on them.
 See the javascript file for an example callback.